SharePoint/sp-dev-docs/docs/sp-add-ins/complete-basic-operations-using-sharepoint-client-library-code.md

 // Now, only the web's title and description are available.
 If you
 // try to print out other properties, the code will throw
-// an exception because other properties are not available. label1.Text = web.Title;
+// an exception because other properties aren't available. label1.Text = web.Title;
 label1.Text = web.
 Description;
 ```

 > [!NOTE]
-> If you try to access other properties, the code throws an exception because other properties are not available.
+> If you try to access other properties, the code throws an exception because other properties aren't available.

 ### Write to website's properties